stridecolossus/jove-blog/blog/part-4-models/swapchain-recreation.md

 }
 ```

-Note that the `view` method of a colour attachment returns the swapchain image for the given framebuffer index, whereas the depth-stencil attachment returns a _single_ view shared across frames and the index is irrelevant.
+Note that the `view` method of a colour attachment returns the swapchain image for the given framebuffer index, whereas the depth-stencil attachment returns a _single_ view which is shared across frames (the index is irrelevant).

 ---